merkle-open/nitro-release/README.md

 ### release.pushBranch (String)

 Defines the branch, which should be pushed.
-This should be the nae of the branch, where the release happens.
+This should be the name of the branch, where the release happens.

 - example: `"master"`